DevExpress-Examples/web-reporting-content-security-policy/README.md

 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
 # Reporting for Web - Content Security Policy

-This repository contains sample Angular, React and Vue projects with integrated Web Document Viewer and Web Report Designer components.
+This repository contains sample Angular, React and Vue projects with enabled Content Security Policy for DevExpress Reporting Components.

 ## Angular

-The Report Designer and Native Report Viewer are integrated to an Angular project created with [Angular CLI](https://angular.dev/tools/cli).
+The Report Designer and Native Report Viewer are integrated into an Angular project created with [Angular CLI](https://angular.dev/tools/cli).
 For more information on CSP in Angular framework, refer to the following documentation article: [Content Security Policy](https://angular.dev/best-practices/security#content-security-policy).

-The following meta tag shows the minimum required CSP for our reporting controls:
+The following `meta` tag shows the CSP required for our reporting controls:

 > [!IMPORTANT]
-> We are using the placeholder random-nonce-value to denote the nonce in sample projects.
+> We are using the placeholder `random-nonce-value` to denote the nonce in sample projects.
 You need to generate a random number, unique for each HTTP request.

 ```html
   <meta http-equiv="Content-Security-Policy" content="default-src 'self';